starkware-libs/sequencer/crates/blockifier_reexecution/README.md

 - 4. Add the block numbers to the cases in the test `test_block_reexecution`

+To remove blocks from the reexecution tests, simply remove the corresponding block numbers from the file `block_numbers_for_reexecution.json` and remove the corresponding test cases from the test `test_block_reexecution`.

 ## Changing Reexecution Files' Format
-If the files format changes, all the files need to uploaded to the GC bucket.
+If the files format changes, all the offline reexecution files need to be re-uploaded to the GC bucket.
 Since files cannot be overwritten in the GC bucket (for backwards compatibility), this requires uploading to a new folder, which is determined by the prefix hash in the file `offline_reexecution_files_prefix`.
-Therefore, when changing the files format, do these 3 steps in order:
+Therefore, when changing the files format, do these 4 steps in order:

 - 1. Change the prefix hash in `offline_reexecution_files_prefix`; it is customary, though not mandatory, to use the current commit hash (however, it *must* be a unique string that has not been previously used).